ibhanu/codewithgirlscriptblr/CONTRIBUTING.md

   For GitHub web, simply move over to the original repository and click on New Pull Request and compare forked repositories.
 Provide appropriate description and VOILA!

-- PR Review: Once you have created the PR, it will be reviewed soon by the maintainers of the repository -
+- **PR Review**: Once you have created the PR, it will be reviewed soon by the maintainers of the repository -

   - [Yajushi Srivastava](https://github.com/yajushiSri)
   - [Bhanu Pratap](https://github.com/ibhanu)